-Let me tell you something, Mark.
-You humans, most of you, subscribe to this policy of an eye for an eye, a life for a life, which is known throughout the universe for its... stupidity.
-Even your Buddha and your Christ had quite a different vision, but nobody's paid much attention to them, not even the Buddhists or the Christians.
+26:16 Let me tell you something, Mark.
 You humans.
-Sometimes its hard to imagine how you've made it this far.
+Most of you subscribe to this policy of an eye for an eye.
+A life for a life, which is known throughout the universe for its stupidity.
+Even your Buddha and your Christ had quite a different vision.
+But nobody has paid much attention to them, not even the Buddhists or the Christians.
+Sometimes, it's hard to imagine how you've made it this far.

 See more »

 After the credits we see stars and then we see Dr. Mark Powell through the lens of his telescope as he is looking for the star of K-PAX.
 He walks in his yard and the movie ends.
 See more »

 K-PAX is exactly what a heart warming film should be.
 The story is about a

 mysterious mental patient Prot, played by Kevin Spacey, and his unbelieving

 psychiatrist Dr. Powel, played by Jeff Bridges.
 The two have a very